koinos/koinos-docs/docs/architecture/resources.md

 ---
 ## Value for `d`
 `d` is the decay percent to estimate the exponential decay each block.
 Our decay term also affects the pool size, similarly to `u`.
-BuT it also has the practical effect of changing the maximum and minimum resource pool sizes (by consequence the maximum and minimum price for a resource) and how quickly the pool goes from one price to another when usage changes.
+But it also has the practical effect of changing the maximum and minimum resource pool sizes (by consequence the maximum and minimum price for a resource) and how quickly the pool goes from one price to another when usage changes.

 In practical testing, a three day half life seemed to have a good balance of responsiveness to price moves in both directions, without being too unpredictable.
 Solving for `d` becomes simple.